zyk326/AllKindsOfTest/README.md

 # AllKindsOfTest
 learning rode
-i wana know how do it
+i wana know how do it,ok